 They have regular contact with the general public through council meetings, telephone calls or emails.

-Town councillors are volunteers and are not paid a salary for their work.
+Town councillors are not paid a salary for their work.
 Some town councils pay an allowance, but Dawlish Town Councillors do not receive any allowance other than the very occasional reimbursement of expenses such as mileage.
 By law, all members of the Council are required to complete a declaration of interest form, the details of which are published and reviewed regularly.

 Support and Training